Bitcoin Glossary

 Fork

 A change or divergence in network rules; can be a soft fork (backward compatible) or hard fork (incompatible).
+Can also refer to the resulting split in the blockchain.

 Also: forks